Best Calorie Tracker for Gym Users (2026)

 We worked with 10 active gym users over 30 days — 4 in hypertrophy programs (5-6 sessions/week, mid-volume), 3 in strength programs (3-4 sessions/week, lower volume, higher intensity), 3 in body-recomposition phases.
 Each tested two trackers in parallel for 7 days, then committed to one for the remaining 23 days.

 First, protein adequacy correlates with body composition outcomes more strongly than calorie precision.
-Lifters who hit 0.8-1.0g/lb daily progress; lifters who miss this target plateau, regardless of how precisely they hit calorie targets.
+Lifters who hit 0.8-1.0g/lb daily progress; lifters who miss this target plateau, regardless of how precisely they hit calorie totals.
+Accurate macro logging is what makes the protein floor real.

 Second, calorie distribution matters less than calorie totals plus protein floors.
 The ratio of carbs to fat at the margins doesn’t materially affect hypertrophy outcomes for most users.
-As long as protein and total calories are right, carb/fat ratios are largely a preference question.
+Hit protein, hit calories, and the carb/fat split is largely a preference question.

 Third, post-workout protein timing matters less than total daily protein.
-The “anabolic window” is wider than fitness culture suggests — getting protein within 4-6 hours of training, distributed across 4-5 meals/day, drives the same outcomes as aggressive 30-minute post-workout dosing for most users.
+Distributed across 4-5 meals/day within 4-6 hours of training drives the same outcomes as aggressive 30-minute post-workout dosing for most users.
+Logging every one of those meals — which is where photo logging earns its keep — is what makes the daily total reliable.

 Apps We Tested